 Halfway houses provide structure and accountability for people who are genuinely trying to stay clean and sober.
 (Basically, don’t take a bed away from someone who really needs and wants it if you know you’re not ready.)
 The rules and rent situations vary at each sober living house, but there are a few staples that remain consistent from home-to-home.
 Some examples of house rules include:

-If you’re thinking about a sober living home or a halfway house for yourself or exploring this option for a loved one, call Principles Recovery Center at any time of any day at 1-866-692-0909 for more information on how it works.
+If you’re thinking about a sober living home or halfway house for yourself or a loved one, contact us for more information on how it works.
+We’ll be happy to help you learn your options and develop an action plan for entering recovery and building your new life of sobriety.

 What is Living in a Sober Living Home Like?